The last couple of years have been a challenge.

 Except I got "chemo brain."
 Think of it as a nasty version of the mind you get when you go into menopause.
 You forget things.
 Words!
 What would I give to be able to pop out the right word?
 I know the definition, how I want to use it, but I can't come up with the word.
 Watching Jeopardy is torture.
 I know the answer, I know I know the answer!
 I can't concentrate -- I zone out, can't pay attention.
 Oh, to be able to follow a conversation for more than a few minutes.
 When I type, unless I look at the words, I am likely to type the wrong word.
 Their instead of there.
 But instead of and.
 Worse yet, I now mess up tenses.
 Was instead of is.
 Gone instead of go.
 Never did that before.

-I don't see the errors.
+I don't always see the errors.
 I feel like the quintessical brainless blonde.

 I developed neuropathy in my fingertips -- nerve damage from chemo drugs.
 I don't have a bad case of it, but.
 My typing stinks.
 I miss keys.
 Trype instead of type.
 I hit keys twice, three times in a row.
 Feel turns into feeel.
 I have to proofread through the roof.
 (I typed root instead of roof.)